Page Personnelle de Christophe Baehr

 En quelques mots / In some words:

-The filtering of experimental measurements carried out on a turbulent fluid was done until now by linear digital techniques.
-In order to turn to a non-linear filtering, we have developed stochastic modelings of measurement on a fluid.
-By studying the measurements made with a mobile sensor in a random medium, we have defined and give the properties of the acquisition process of a vector field along a random path.
-Then, we have deeply modified the Lagrangian models of fluids proposed by the physicists to make them compatible with the problem of filtering.
+Until now, the filtering of experimental measurements on a turbulent fluid was done by linear digital techniques.
+In order to use non-linear filters, we have developed stochastic models for measurements of a fluid.
+To characterize the measurements made with a mobile sensor in a random medium, we have defined an acquisition process of a vector field along a random path.
+Then, we modify deeply the Lagrangian models of fluids proposed by the physicists to make them compatible with the filtering problem.
 These models initiated by S.B.
 Pope belong to the class of McKean-Vlasov equations with mean field.
-The closure of these equations was obtained by conditioning the Markovian dynamics to the observation and to the acquisition process along the sensor path.
+The closure of these equations is obtained by conditioning the Markovian dynamic: first to the observation and then to the acquisition along the sensor path.

-For the stochastic filtering of the conditioned acquisition process, we have proposed new algorithms of non-linear filtering for mean-field processes and for some various types of laws.
-We prove the convergence of the particle approximation for each new algorithms of estimates we gave.
+For the stochastic filtering of the conditioned acquisition process, we propose new algorithms of non-linear filtering for mean-field processes and for some various types of laws.
+We prove the convergence of the particle approximation for each new algorithm of estimates we gave.

-The resulted filtering algorithms are based on the dynamics of genealogical trees where the processes interact by genetic selections and by their mean-field law.
+The new filtering algorithms are based on the dynamics of genealogical trees where the processes interact by genetic selections and by their mean-field law.

-Finally, this innovative work allowed us to filter velocity measurements of a turbulent fluid.
+Finally, this innovative work is applied to velocity measurements of a turbulent fluid.
 We present several applications of our methods by using some 1D, 2D or 3D measurements, simulated or real.
 Our techniques make it possible to obtain high frequency estimates of the fluid velocities as well as quantities characterizing turbulence, and we proceed to a systematic study on numerical errors produced by our methods of calculation.

-The second part of our research is linked to data assimilation.
-We study different non-linear techniques used in stochastic engineering to suggest new algorithms appropriate to high dimensional problems occuring in atmospheric data assimilation.
-In the end, we study the mathematical properties of this new estimators.
+The second part of my research is linked to data assimilation.
+We study different non-linear techniques used in stochastic engineering in order to suggest new algorithms appropriate to high dimensional problems occurring in atmospheric data assimilation.
+In the end, we study the mathematical properties of these new estimators.

 ANR Research Projects 2009-2011 :